Kareem Hunt Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 - He's also caught 22 passes for 174 yards (10.9 per game).

-- The Browns have called a pass in 52.8% of their plays from scrimmage this year while staying on the ground 47.2% of the time.
+- The Browns have thrown the football in 52.8% of their plays from scrimmage this year while running the ball 47.2% of the time.
 This offensive attack ranks 20th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Hunt's matchup with the Bengals.